 However, this should be satisfied for any value of $p \le \frac{1}{2}$ (which depends on the state $\hat \rho_W$), thus the only possible solution is $\varepsilon_0 = \varepsilon_1 = 1/2$.
 Finally, we put it to Proposition \ref{qubit_proposition}, and get:

-\emph{Reducing of the energy dispersion.} The most interesting feature of non-classical states is the possibility to reduce the variance in the final state of the weight.
+\emph{Reducing of the energy dispersion.} The most interesting feature of non-classical states is the possibility of reducing the variance in the final weight state.
 We analyze this process of squeezing for a particular coherent initial state $\hat \rho_S = \dyad{+}_S$ (introduced above) and pure state of the weight with reflection symmetry (with $\eta = 0$ and $R \ge 1$).
-From Eq. \eqref{coherent_phase_space} one can calculate the maximal possible drop of the variance, which is achieved for the point $w = 0$, i.e. when no work is extracted.
+From Eq. \eqref{coherent_phase_space} one can calculate the maximal possible drop of the variance, which is achieved for the point $w = 0$, i.e., when no work is extracted.
 The minimum is given by:

 We observe that for $R > 1$, the change of the variance is negative.